pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/ComparisonWithSwiftData.md

   }
 }

-Then, to create a new row in a table you use the `write` and `insert` methods from GRDB:
+Then, to create a new row in a table you use the `write` and `insert` methods from SharingGRDB:

 @Row {
   @Column {